-Drive letter of the partition for heartbeat Е

-File system RAW

 Drive letter of the cluster partition F

 File system RAW

 Drive letter of the data partition G

 File system NTFS

 The above sample shows a sample of the cluster environment where mirroring is performed between remote sites.
 This sample uses virtual IP addresses but not floating IP addresses because the server groups have different network segments of the Public-LAN.
 When a virtual IP address is used, all the routers located in between must be configured to pass on the host route.
 The mirror connect communication transfers the write data to the disk as it is.
 It is recommended to enable use a VPN with a dedicated line or the compression and encryption functions.